 Day 3: We’ll start an overnight trek that will give us added acclimatization and some light exercise.
 Carrying light day packs and with a local Servimont hiking guide, we’ll start climbing up the west slopes of Orizaba, and meet our camping equipment at 11150 ft / 3400 m.

-Day 4: Finish the overnight trek to the Peidra Grande refuge (14,000 ft / 4270 m), where we’ll thank our hiking guide, meet our warden, and be reunited with all of our mountain and ski equipment.
+Day 4: Finish the overnight trek to the Peidra Grande refuge (14,000 ft / 4270 m), where we’ll thank our hiking guide, meet our warden, and be reunited with all of our mountain equipment.

 Day 5: A final acclimatization hike to the Jamapa Glacier, climbing no higher than 16,000 ft / 4900 m.
-Depending on snow coverage, this may be a ski tour.

 Day 7: POSSIBLE WEATHER DAY.
 We recommend that everyone “pad” their trip by one day to allow for a possible weather delay.
 This can be as simple as purchasing refundable tickets to allow for an earlier booking home.
 If we choose to take this weather day, there will be added costs not included in the price advertised.